Jemaah Islamiyah: History

 Bashir became the spiritual leader of the group while Hambali became the military leader.
-Unlike the Al-Mau'nah group, Jemaah Islamiah kept a low profile in Malaysia and their existence was publicized only after the 2002 Bali bombings.
+Unlike the Al-Mau'nah group, Jemaah Islamiyah kept a low profile in Malaysia and their existence was publicized only after the 2002 Bali bombings.
+It is suspected by some to be linked to Al-Qaeda or the Taliban.

 Designation as a terrorist group

 Jemaah Islamiyah has been designated a terrorist group by the following countries and international organizations:

-State opponents

-2002 Bali bombing
+2002 Bali bombings

-Prior to the first Bali bombing on 12 October 2002, there was underestimation to the threat Jemaah Islamiah posed.
-After this attack, the U.S. State Department designated Jemaah Islamiah as a Foreign Terrorist Organization.
+Prior to the first Bali bombings on 12 October 2002, there was underestimation to the threat Jemaah Islamiyah posed.
+After this attack, the U.S. State Department designated Jemaah Islamiyah as a Foreign Terrorist Organization.

 Other terrorist attacks

-In 2003, Indonesian police confirmed the existence of "Mantiqe-IV" the JI regional cell which covered Irian Jaya and Australia.
+In 2003, Indonesian police confirmed the existence of "Mantiqe-IV", the JI regional cell which covered Irian Jaya and Australia.
 Indonesian police said Muklas has identified Mantiqe IV's leader as Abdul Rahim—an Indonesian-born Australian.
-Jemaah Islamiah is also strongly suspected of carrying out the 2003 JW Marriott hotel bombing in Kuningan, Jakarta, the 2004 Australian embassy bombing in Jakarta, the 2005 Bali terrorist bombing and the 2009 JW Marriott and Ritz-Carlton hotel bombings.
+Jemaah Islamiyah is also strongly suspected of carrying out the 2003 JW Marriott hotel bombing, the 2004 Australian embassy bombing, the 2005 Bali bombings and the 2009 JW Marriott and Ritz-Carlton hotel bombings.
 The Bali and JW Marriott attacks showed that JI did not rule out attacking the same target more than once.
 The JI also has been directly and indirectly involved in dozens of bombings in the southern Philippines, usually in league with the ASG.

-However, most of Jemaah Islamiyah prominent figures such as Hambali, Abu Dujana, Azahari Husin, Noordin Top and Dulmatin have either been captured or killed, mostly by Indonesian anti-terrorist squad, Detachment 88.
+However, most of Jemaah Islamiyah prominent figures such as Hambali, Abu Dujana, Zarkasih, Noordin M. Top and Dulmatin have either been captured or killed, mostly by Indonesian anti-terrorist squad, Detachment 88.
 While several of its former leaders, including Malaysian Islamic extremist and Afghanistan War veteran Nasir Abbas, have renounced violence and even assisted the Indonesian and Malaysian governments in the war on terrorism.
 Nasir Abbas was Noordin Top's former trainer.

 Indonesian investigators revealed the JI's establishment of a hit squad in April 2007, which was established to target top leaders who oppose the group's objectives, as well as other officials, including police officers, government prosecutors and judges handling terrorism-related cases.

 In April 2008, the South Jakarta District Court declared JI an illegal organisation when sentencing former leader Zarkasih and military commander Abu Dujana to 15 years on terrorism charges.

-In 2010, Indonesian authorities cracked down on the Jemaah Islamiah network in Aceh.
+In 2010, Indonesian authorities cracked down on the Jemaah Islamiyah network in Aceh.
 Between February and May 2010, more than 60 militants were captured.
 This Aceh network was established by Dulmatin sometime after 2007 when he returned to Indonesia.